fuxiAIlab/xrl-bench/README.md

 4. Submit a pull request and wait for a review from the maintainers.

 ## License
 XRL-Bench is under MIT license.
-For more information, please see the LICENSE file.